Level 1 Examiners Writing Panel

 Francesco is a contract Professor of Anatomy at Oxford University Medical School and has been increasingly involved with the teaching for the clinical years medical student.

 He finished Ph.D studies in 2011, in “Non-Small Cell Lung Cancer”.
-His thesis consisted of five peer-reviewed publications and prof. Heikki Joensuu served as an opponent.
 Since then, he has continued research in thoracic malignancies as principal investigator.

 Dr Ilonen has been an active member at EACTS since 2013, serving as a member in Residents Committee.
 He was a member of EACTS council and thoracic domain 2015-2017, and the chair of the Residents committee 2016-2017.
 He has also been European Junior Doctor member in UEMS section of Thoracic surgery between 2014-2017.
 Also, he was member in Resident’s committee at New England Journal of Medicine, between 2008-2010.
-In 2016 he received diploma in university pedagogy from Faculty of Medicine, University of Helsinki (10 ECTS).
+In 2016 he received diploma in university pedagogy from Faculty of Medicine, University of Helsinki (10 ECTS) and has revised M.D program curriculum in 2016 for thoracic surgery.

 Fabian A. Kari, MD, is a cardiac surgeon at Heart Center Freiburg University, Department of Cardiovascular Surgery.
 He spent a year at Mount Sinai Medical Center, New York City, doing experimental research on neuroprotection strategies during thoracic aortic procedures in 2007.
 In 2012, he spent a year as a clinical postdoctoral researcher on valve-sparing aortic root surgery at the Stanford University Medical Center.